 Speak to a mortgage adviser if you’re not sure what option is best for you.
-Before you make any changes to your payments, make sure you agree them first with your mortgage provider.
+Before you make any changes, make sure you agree them first with your provider.

-When you come to the end of a mortgage deal, you will automatically be put onto the SVR by your mortgage provider, unless you arrange a new deal.
-The SVR is usually higher than a new deal rate and according to Experian,mortgage holders could save £5,000 by switching to a new fixed rate offer.
+When you come to the end of a mortgage deal, you will automatically be put onto the SVR, unless you arrange a new deal.
+The SVR can be higher than a new deal rate.
+Finding a new deal instead could mean that you save money.

 Consider an offset mortgage

 Paying more may sound a bit odd for a list like this, but it’s all about planning.
 If you know you want to pay less in future, taking action now will help.
-You may be thinking ahead to maternity/paternity leave, or wanting to go part-time at work before retirement.
-By paying more now, either as a lump sum or regular payment, you can reduce the amount you need to pay in future.
-You may have an overpayment limit on your mortgage product so make sure you speak to your mortgage provider first and let them know what you plan to do.
+You may be planning to start a family, or to go part-time at work.

 If you’re struggling to pay your mortgage it’s important to speak to your mortgage provider straight away.
 They will be able to support you.